 Joint concentrations require just six additional credit hours to complete (54 credit hours).
-Many of our alumni tell us that, in the long-term, it is worth the investment.
+Many of our alumni tell us that, in the long term, it is worth the investment.

-For example, combining epidemiology with behavioral science and health education provides you with the skills to develop and manage community-based intervention programs, built on sound research and data gained by your additional expertise in epidemiology.
+For example, combining epidemiology with behavioral science and health equity provides you with the skills to develop and manage community-based intervention programs, built on sound research and data gained by your additional expertise in epidemiology.